Buckhead residents fed up with crowd-attracting mansion parties

 Nearby property owners continue to complain about noise violations and their concern for safety.
 Speaking anonymously after more parties over the weekend.

-Proposed legislation by the city means mansion parties across Atlanta could stop but homeowners say they are skeptical since the city and police haven't done anything over the past year and half.
+Proposed legislation by the city means mansion parties across Atlanta could stop, but homeowners say they are skeptical since the city and police haven't done anything over the past year-and-a-half.

 "Great, well in the meantime, enforce the laws we've already got.
 Enforce them.
 The noise ordinances, the zoning violations," said a homeowner.